Kewejuankenobie/amtrak-tracker/README.md

 # AMV Train Tracker
 ## Description

-The [AMV Train Tracker](https://amv-train-tracker.onrender.com/) is a web application for tracking Amtrak and VIA Rail trains, plus station train schedules
+The [AMV Train Tracker](https://amv-train-tracker.onrender.com/) is a web application that tracks Amtrak and VIA Rail trains, as well as station train schedules.

 Technologies Used: